Jürgen Habermas: Biography

 He accepted the position of Director of the Max Planck Institute for the Study of the Scientific-Technical World in Starnberg (near Munich) in 1971, and worked there until 1983, two years after the publication of his magnum opus, The Theory of Communicative Action.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1984.

-Habermas then returned to his chair at Frankfurt and the directorship of the Institute for Social Research.
-Since retiring from Frankfurt in 1993, Habermas has continued to publish extensively.
+In 1983, Habermas returned to his chair at Frankfurt and the directorship of the Institute for Social Research.
+Since retiring from Frankfurt in 1994, Habermas has continued to publish extensively.
 In 1986, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.
 He also holds the position of "permanent visiting" professor at Northwestern University in Evanston, Illinois, and "Theodor Heuss Professor" at The New School, New York.

 Habermas was awarded the Prince of Asturias Award in Social Sciences of 2003.
 Habermas was also the 2004 Kyoto Laureate in the Arts and Philosophy section.
 He traveled to San Diego and on 5 March 2005, as part of the University of San Diego's Kyoto Symposium, gave a speech entitled The Public Role of Religion in Secular Context, regarding the evolution of separation of church and state from neutrality to intense secularism.
 He received the 2005 Holberg International Memorial Prize (about €520,000).
 In 2007, Habermas was listed as the seventh most-cited author in the humanities (including the social sciences) by The Times Higher Education Guide, ahead of Max Weber and behind Erving Goffman.
 Bibliometric studies demonstrate his continuing influence and increasing relevance.

-Jürgen Habermas is the father of Rebekka Habermas, historian of German social and cultural history and professor of modern history at the University of Göttingen.
+Jürgen Habermas was the father of Rebekka Habermas (1959–2023), historian of German social and cultural history and professor of modern history at the University of Göttingen.